What is Securitization? Methodology, Types, Advantages, and Disadvantages

 - Excess Spread – this refers to the difference between the interest earned on the underlying assets and the interest paid to investors on the securities.
 This excess cash flow can be used to cover shortfalls in principal or interest payments if some borrowers default.

-- Subordination – The securitisation structure is divided into multiple classes with varying payment priorities.
+- Subordination – The securitization structure is divided into multiple classes with varying payment priorities.
 Senior tranches receive principal and interest payments first, whereas junior tranches get payouts only after senior tranches are fully paid.
 This hierarchy absorbs losses from defaults.

-- Cash Reserves – these are the funds set aside from the proceeds of the securitisation to cover any shortfalls in cash flows from the underlying assets.
+- Cash Reserves – these are the funds set aside from the proceeds of the securitization to cover any shortfalls in cash flows from the underlying assets.
 These reserves provide a buffer to support payments to investors during periods of financial stress

 - Letters of credit – Banks or other financial institutions can issue letters of credit assuring repayment of principal and interest on the securities in case of issuer default.